Transfers of some Hecke elements for possibly ramified base change in GL_n: Normalized orbital integrals and semi-simple descent

 where the sum is taken over the set of complete representatives of $\theta$-conjugacy classes of strongly $G$-regular elements $\delta$ in $G(F)$ such that $\gamma$ is a norm of $\delta$ and the transfer factor $\Delta^{{\rm IV}}(\gamma,\delta)$ is defined in Section 5 of \cite{KS} with the collection of \cite{KSc}.
-The matching $($\ref{transfer}$)$ depends on the choice of the measures $dg, dh, dg_{\delta\rtimes\theta}$, and $dh_\gamma$ (see Section 3.10 of \cite{Wal-book} for measures in the matching of orbital integrals). \end{Def} \begin{remark}The symbol $H_1$ in \cite{KS} means a z-pair of $H=GL_n/F$ and obviously $H_1=H=GL_n/F$.
-Since $H=GL_n/F$, for elements in $H(F)=GL_n(F)$, the notation of strongly conjugacy classes is the same as one of conjugacy classes. \end{remark}
+The matching $($\ref{transfer}$)$ depends on the choice of the measures $dg, dh, dg_{\delta\rtimes\theta}$, and $dh_\gamma$ (see Section 3.10 of \cite{Wal-book} for measures in the matching of orbital integrals). \end{Def} \begin{remark} Here is to understand the notation in Chapter 5 of \cite{KS} in our setting.
+The symbol $H_1$ there means a $z$-extension of $H=GL_n/F$ and obviously $H_1=H=GL_n/F$.
+Since $H=GL_n/F$, as mentioned before, for elements in $H(F)=GL_n(F)$, the notation of stable conjugacy classes is the same as one of conjugacy classes. \end{remark}